 Retaliation is an adverse employment action taken as a result of an employee participating in a protected activity.
-The Department forbids retaliation against anyone for reporting discriminatory activity, registering a complaint pursuant to this policy, assisting in making a discrimination complaint, or cooperating in an investigation.
-Anyone experiencing or witnessing any conduct they believe to be retaliation should immediately contact OWE.
+The Department forbids retaliation against anyone for reporting discriminatory activity, registering a complaint pursuant to this policy, assisting in making a discrimination complaint, or cooperating in an EEO investigation (known as EEO-protected activity).
+Anyone experiencing or witnessing any conduct they believe to be retaliation under this policy should immediately contact OWE.
 A complaint relating to retaliation for the filing of a discrimination complaint may be filed directly with OWE, DFEH, or EEOC.

-Department Administrative Manual 3091 - Discrimination Prevention Policy Department Administrative Manual 3212 - Equal Employment Opportunity Policy Department Administrative Manual 3212.50 - Reasonable Accommodation Policy Key Policy - Discrimination Prevention Policy Enterprise Process Guide, Equal Employment Opportunity 1: Discrimination Prevention and Complaint
+Department Administrative Manual 3091 - Discrimination Prevention Policy

+Department Administrative Manual 3212 - Equal Employment Opportunity Policy

+Department Administrative Manual 3212.50 - Reasonable AccommodationPolicy

+Key Policy - Discrimination Prevention Policy

+Enterprise Process Guide, Equal Employment Opportunity 1: Discrimination Prevention and Complaint